Fresszonesongs/Freezone/doc/devs/delegation_pools.md

 ## Delegation Pools

 Delegation pools are a solution primarily to the "push" approach of SP delegations.
 In order to "fund" new accounts, a surplus of SP must be delegated.
 This incentivizes abuse of faucets and ties up significant amounts of SP in delegations to accounts that may not be using it.
-This feature has a secondary benefit that allow users to pool RCs to fund actions for SMTs.
-SMTs are a unique entity in Steem in that actions are performed on behalf of an SMT (similarly to the implicit "blockchain" entity used for comment rewards, inflation, etc.) yet are still user created and thus need to be rate limited by some mechanism or else the blockchain would be open to DoS exploits/attacks.
+This feature has a secondary benefit that allow users to pool RCs to fund actions for SSTs.
+SSTs are a unique entity in freezone in that actions are performed on behalf of an SST (similarly to the implicit "blockchain" entity used for comment rewards, inflation, etc.) yet are still user created and thus need to be rate limited by some mechanism or else the blockchain would be open to DoS exploits/attacks.

 The basic structure looks like this: